virtual-labs/exp-finite-fields-iiith/experiment/aim.md

 # Aim

-In this experiment, the student will learn about the basic properties of Hamming codes.
-A binary Hamming code of parameters [7,4,3] can be represented through a diagram of 3 circles.
-We will illustrate the encoding of Hamming codes through three circles.
-We will explain in theory about the minimum distance of the code.
-We will also show how a received vector with a single error can be corrected by the Hamming code.
+In this experiment, we shall focus on finite fields.
+We will describe prime fields, construction of fields of size which is a power of prime, primitive element of a field, minimal polynomials and sub-fields of a finite field.

 The structure of the experiment is as follows:

-- Encoding
+- Euclidean Division Algorithm:
+- Elements of Finite Field
-- Error Correction
+- Minimal Polynomial